Minimal spontaneous CP-violating GUT and predictions for leptonic CP phases: CP invariance and Yukawa sum-rules

 It is well-known that the third term in Eq. (\ref{LY}) can give masses to the RH neutrinos when an SM singlet and $B-L$ charged scalar, namely $\sigma$, residing in $\overline{\Sigma}$ acquires a VEV.
 We parametrise the resulting RH neutrino mass matrix as \be M_R = c\,v_{\sigma}\,Y_{\overline{126}} \equiv v_R\,F\,. \ee The above, together with the Dirac neutrino masses $ v Y_\nu$, generates effectively the masses for the light neutrinos, through type I seesaw mechanism\footnote{There is also type II seesaw contribution induced through the VEV of electroweak triplet residing in $\overline{\Sigma}$.
 Depending on the choice of scalars and their potential in the full model, either of them can dominate over the other.
 We assume that type II contribution is negligibly small.}, given by \be M_\nu = -\frac{v^2}{v_R}\,Y_\nu\,F^{-1}\,Y_\nu^T\,,\ee where $v \equiv \langle h \rangle \simeq 174$ GeV.

 The Yukawa sum rules derived in Eq. (\ref{Yf}) and $M_\nu$ given in Eq. (\ref{Mnu}) determine all the masses and mixing observables of the SM fermions including the CP violation in both the quark and lepton sectors.
-The model contains 17 real parameters (see the next section for the count) in comparison to 21 in \cite{Grimus:2006bb} and 17 in \cite{Grimus:2006rk,Joshipura:2011nn} proposed and analysed earlier based on $SO(10)$ and spontaneous CP violation.
-However, all the previous frameworks use the most general Yukawa sector including $120$-dimensional Higgs and an ad-hoc $Z_2$ or $U(1)$ symmetry.
-The model proposed here does not use any additional symmetry and it still has a comparable or smaller number of free parameters.
+The model contains 21 real parameters (see the next section for the count) in comparison to 21 in \cite{Grimus:2006bb} and 17 in \cite{Grimus:2006rk,Joshipura:2011nn} proposed and analysed earlier based on $SO(10)$ and spontaneous CP violation.
+However, all the previous frameworks use the extended Yukawa sector including $120$-dimensional Higgs and additional symmetries like $Z_2$ or $U(1)$, or assume purely imaginary VEVs.
+The model proposed here does not rely on such ad-hoc assumptions.

-The most noteworthy feature of the relations, Eqs. (\ref{Yf},\ref{Mnu}), is that the CP violation arises only from $\phi$ appearing in the expressions of $Y_d$ and $Y_e$ since all the remaining parameters are real.
-The model, therefore, provides a very predictive framework in which the CP violation in the quark and lepton sectors is expected to be tightly correlated.
+The most noteworthy feature of the relations, Eqs. (\ref{Yf},\ref{Mnu}), is that the CP violation arises only from phases $\phi_k$ ($k=1,2,3$) since all the remaining parameters are real.
+The model, therefore, provides a predictive setup in which the CP violation in the quark and lepton sectors is expected to be correlated.